edgeimpulse/expert-projects/hospital-bed-occupancy-detection.md

 ![Device connected to Edge Impulse](.gitbook/assets/hospital-bed-occupancy-detection/5-Arduino-connected.jpg "Device connected to Edge Impulse")

-Once complete head over to the devices tab of your project and you should see the connected device.
+Once complete head over to the *Devices* tab of your project and you should see the connected device.

 ## Data Acquisition

-We are going to create our own dataset, using the built in sensors on the Arduino Nano 33 BLE Sense.
+We are going to create our own dataset, using the built-in sensors on the Arduino Nano 33 BLE Sense.
 We are going to collect data that will allow us to train a machine learning model that can detect sitting down on a bed, standing up, and idle state.

 We will use the **Record new data** feature on Edge Impulse to record around 35 samples of each class.